CodeWithMayank-Py/Easy-Convert-Tool/README.md

 # Easy Convert Tool

-This repository contains an ongoing project called File Format Conversion Wizard.
+This repository contains an ongoing project called Easy Convert Tool.
 It is a tool being developed to facilitate seamless file format conversion, eliminating compatibility issues and enhancing productivity.

 ## Project Status